djndl1/CSNotes/os/concepts/processes_threads.md

 - **thread**: The abstraction of execution of a process is a _thread of execution_.
 The thread has a program counter, registers that hold its current working variables, a stack which contains the execution history with one frame for each procedure.
 Threads are the entities scheduled for execution on the CPU.

 What threads add to the process model is to allow multiple executions to take place in the same process environment, to a large degree indepenedent of one another.
 Threading separates the concepts of resource grouping and execution.
-Processes share phsyical hardware resources while threads shared an address space and other resources.
+Processes share physical hardware resources while threads shared an address space and other resources.

 - **multithreading**: used to describe the situation of allowing multiple threads in the same process.
 Some CPUs have direct hardware support for multithreading and allow thread switches to happen on a nanosecond time scale.